Intuit (NASDAQ:INTU) Issues FY 2022 Earnings Guidance

-The business also recently declared a quarterly dividend, which will be paid on Monday, October 18th.
-Shareholders of record on Monday, October 11th will be given a $0.68 dividend.
-The ex-dividend date is Friday, October 8th.
-This represents a $2.72 dividend on an annualized basis and a dividend yield of 0.48%.
-This is a boost from Intuit’s previous quarterly dividend of $0.59.
-Intuit’s payout ratio is currently 31.22%.
+Intuit (NASDAQ:INTU) last posted its earnings results on Monday, August 23rd.
+The software maker reported $1.97 EPS for the quarter, beating the Zacks’ consensus estimate of $1.59 by $0.38.
+Intuit had a return on equity of 24.31% and a net margin of 21.41%.
+The firm had revenue of $2.56 billion for the quarter, compared to analysts’ expectations of $2.32 billion.
+During the same period last year, the firm earned $1.81 EPS.
+The company’s quarterly revenue was up 41.0% on a year-over-year basis.
+On average, research analysts predict that Intuit will post 7.98 earnings per share for the current fiscal year.

+INTU has been the topic of a number of recent research reports.
+Morgan Stanley boosted their price target on shares of Intuit from $511.00 to $615.00 and gave the stock an overweight rating in a research report on Wednesday, August 25th.
+Guggenheim reaffirmed a buy rating on shares of Intuit in a report on Monday, August 23rd.
+BNP Paribas upgraded Intuit from an underperform rating to a neutral rating and set a $470.00 price objective on the stock in a research report on Thursday, May 27th.
+Jefferies Financial Group upped their target price on Intuit from $525.00 to $630.00 and gave the company a buy rating in a report on Monday, August 23rd.
+Finally, Bank of America lifted their price target on Intuit from $520.00 to $640.00 and gave the stock a buy rating in a report on Wednesday, August 25th.
+One investment analyst has rated the stock with a sell rating, six have issued a hold rating and seventeen have given a buy rating to the company.
+Based on data from MarketBeat.com, Intuit has an average rating of Buy and a consensus target price of $544.55.

-In other news, EVP Gregory N. Johnson sold 14,843 shares of Intuit stock in a transaction dated Thursday, August 26th.
-The stock was sold at an average price of $552.43, for a total value of $8,199,718.49.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
-Also, CFO Michelle M. Clatterbuck sold 1,652 shares of Intuit stock in a transaction dated Thursday, August 26th.
-The stock was sold at an average price of $549.26, for a total value of $907,377.52.
-Following the completion of the transaction, the chief financial officer now owns 546 shares in the company, valued at $299,895.96.
+In other news, CAO Mark J. Flournoy sold 665 shares of the business’s stock in a transaction dated Thursday, June 17th.
+The stock was sold at an average price of $475.27, for a total transaction of $316,054.55.
+Following the completion of the transaction, the chief accounting officer now directly owns 1,520 shares of the company’s stock, valued at $722,410.40.
+The sale was disclosed in a filing with the SEC, which is accessible through this link.
+Also, EVP Gregory N. Johnson sold 14,843 shares of Intuit stock in a transaction that occurred on Thursday, August 26th.
+The stock was sold at an average price of $552.43, for a total transaction of $8,199,718.49.
+Following the completion of the transaction, the executive vice president now owns 1,520 shares of the company’s stock, valued at approximately $839,693.60.
 The disclosure for this sale can be found here.
-Insiders sold 18,260 shares of company stock worth $9,954,539 over the last quarter.
-3.38% of the stock is currently owned by corporate insiders.
+Over the last quarter, insiders sold 61,112 shares of company stock worth $34,124,588.
+Insiders own 3.38% of the company’s stock.

 Intuit, Inc engages in the provision of business and financial management solutions.
 It operates through the following segments: Small Business and Self-Employed; Consumer; and Strategic Partner.
 The Small Business and Self-Employed segment offers QuickBooks financial and business management online services and desktop software, payroll solutions, payment processing solutions, and financing for small businesses.